Retro Readers’ Rigs: Lawwill-Knight Pro Cruiser!

 Now that you have restored it, what are the plans – a show bike, weekend cruiser, living room art – or maybe all 3?

-I will show it in a bicycle history exhibition in Richmond Va in conjunction with the 2015 World Cycling Championships.
+I showed it in a bicycle history exhibition in Richmond Va in conjunction with the 2015 World Cycling Championships.
 I’d love to bomb it one last time down our local Poor Mountain’s fire road but that could get ugly for me and the bike.
 I’ll probably loan it out to a home town custom builder as shop art and maybe do a little city cruising.
 People are starting to appreciate mountain bike history and I want this rare old bike to be around long after I am gone.

 Future upgrades or changes?